brendanashworth/Raw-TCP-Proxy/README.md

 `-l` or `--listen` sets the listening port.
 All packets sent to 0.0.0.0:{port} will be recognized by the proxy.
 Defaults to 1357.

 `-d` or `--debug` sets the proxy to run under debug mode.
 All packets and registered connections will be printed to the console if this is true.
 Defaults to false.

+`-h` or `--host` sets the listening IP.
+When this is set, only packets received to this IP (can also be a hostname) will be registered into the proxy.
+This defaults to 0.0.0.0, or all available IPs.

 ### Contributing
 Simply fork the repository, change the local repository, then send a pull request in with the changes.
 The pull request will then be reviewed by the project manager/s and may or may not be accepted.